FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 The heart of the home is the living area, where the lounge and kitchen meet.
 At the far end of the room, double doors open out onto a balcony, letting natural light flood into the space.
 All four walls are painted dark in the shade Hague Blue by Farrow and Ball, which is continued across the ceiling.

 Enass says, “This created a great base to layer everything else on.
-Sometimes people might be sceptical about using dark colours in small spaces, but we have the luxury of a lot of natural daylight.”
+Sometimes people might be sceptical about using dark colours in small spaces, but we had the luxury of a lot of natural daylight.”

 For the soft furnishings, statement pieces have been carefully selected in rich jewel tones to create an elegant look.
 The star of the show is a gorgeous burnt orange velvet sofa which creates a playful contrast against the dark blue wall behind.

-Uliana Grishinaa
+Uliana Grishina

 Instead of a traditional coffee table, Enass has chosen a foot stool covered in complimentary blue and orange geometric fabric.
 The same material as the sofa is piped around the edge of the stool to bring the room together.